- Bright orange, orange-red, or yellow flowers with several flower heads growing in clusters

 - Invasive hawkeed species can replace native vegetation in open, undisturbed natural areas

-- Reduces forage and threaten biodiversity
+- Reduces forage and threatens biodiversity

 - Outcompetes forage plants in hay fields and pastures